minesweeper/mines/README.md

 * 0.5.0 Added chording to the game to support chording via double clicking the UI
 * 1.0.0 restructure module to expose create, cellStates and gameStates
 * 1.0.1 fire all events when game is reset
+* 1.0.2 expose createTest method (for convenience in writing tests for robot player)